int19h/jbomohi/dict/li'ei/comments.md

 On the other hand, {joi'i} is in VUhU.
 And also there's that VUhU-JOI merge proposal, which I don't know the status of...

+## 2018-01-19T12:06:22Z — lakanro (comment 3290)

+new definition

+i add a definition for "mekso to string". please vote my definition